DataSnowman/MyDataMesh/README.md

 - Owner to the Azure Subscription being deployed.
 This is for creation of a separate Analytics Accelerator Resource Group and to delegate roles necessary for this deployment.

+### Step 1 - Deploy Azure Analytic Services to land, stage data

+The following accelerator can be used to deploy `Azure Data Factory`, `Azure Databricks`, `Azure Data Lake Storage`, and `Azure SQL Database` into an Azure Resource Group.
+It will allow you to explore some of the Data Integration, Data Lake, and Lakehouse Architecture capabilities available on Microsoft Azure.

 ### Deploy Azure Data Factory, Azure Databricks, ADLS, and Azure SQL Database

 `Together with Azure Data Factory, Azure Databricks, Azure Data Lake Storage Gen2, and Azure SQL Database`